 Other projects funded include Expanding Soil Moisture probe network in Harden Murrumburrah Landscape, undertaken by the Harden-Murrumburrah Landcare Group, Koalas in Tree Tops, undertaken by the Tregeagle Landcare Group, Healthy Farm Waterways, by Watershed Landcare, and Creating Fish and Frog Habitat Refuges by Jerrawa Creek Landcare.

-The Jaramas Foundation is a family philanthropic trust established in 2008 by Robin Craig and Mick Boyle using funds generated by their engineering company, Abergeldie.
+The Jaramas Foundation is a family philanthropic trust established in 2008 by Mick Boyle and Robin Craig using funds generated by their engineering company, Abergeldie Complex Infrastructure.